AlokRanjanIN/Bill-AI-Assistant/README.md

 ---

-## Where to extend / improve

-* **Stronger OCR fallback:** Add an open-source OCR path (Tesseract, PaddleOCR) when the DeepSeek checkpoint is unavailable.
-* **Configurable chunking/tokenization:** Use tokenizers (e.g., `tiktoken`) so chunk sizes match model token limits precisely.
-* **Persistent storage:** Add a database (SQLite/Postgres) to store processed bills and audit logs rather than keeping everything in memory.
-* **Authentication & secrets management:** Use Streamlit Secrets or `.env` and avoid printing API keys.
-Add an example `secrets.toml` for Streamlit Cloud deploys.
-* **Tests & CI:** Add unit tests for JSON repair, chunking, BM25 scoring, and simple end-to-end tests with small sample bills.

----

 ## Notes, tips & troubleshooting

 * **Model & memory**: Loading large models locally will use large amounts of RAM / VRAM.
-If you get `CUDA out of memory` errors, try reducing device_map usage or run on CPU.
+If you get `CUDA out of memory` errors, try reducing device_map usage.
 * **OCR/model not available**: If `self.model` or tokenizer fails to load (for example, because the checkpoint is not available), `model_run` will print a warning and return an empty string.
 In this case parsing will fail — use a supported OCR model or run the Colab notebook where the model files may be present.
 * **Flash-attn**: optional optimization; if build fails during `pip install`, remove it from `requirements.txt` and re-install.
 * **PDFs**: The app uses PyMuPDF (`fitz`) to convert PDF pages to PNGs.
 If PDF processing fails, ensure `PyMuPDF` is installed properly.